Exploring usability of Reddit in data science and knowledge processing: Introduction

 \section{Introduction}

-Recently, social networks became popular repositories of data used for knowledge capture.
-The aim of this work is to explore usability of Reddit as a knowledge exploration data source.
-In this context, we present a review of literature about Reddit.
-Moreover, a specialized tool (\textit{Reddit-TUDFE})' is introduced, which allows fast check of Reddit topic's coverage.
-The key contributions of this work are answers to the following research question (RQs):\\ \textbf{RQ1}: What is the most popular method to acquire Reddit data? \\ \textbf{RQ2}: What are the most researched problems using Reddit as a dataset (do they include knowledge capture/management)? \\ \textbf{RQ3}: How does Reddit usage in science change over time? \\ \textbf{RQ4}: Are there topics that are not substantially covered on Reddit? \\ \textbf{RQ5}: Is Reddit used as a single dataset or with other platforms? \\
+Recently, social networks and content sharing networks became popular repositories of data, used for information and knowledge processing (especially for information retrieval).
+The aim of this work is to explore the usability of Reddit as a data source.
+In this context, we present a review of scientific literature about Reddit itself, its presence in scientific databases, and elaborate its ``topical coverage''.
+Moreover, for the latter study, a specialized tool (\textit{Reddit-TUDFE})' is introduced, which allows for fast check of Reddit coverage of a selected topic.
+The key contributions of this work are answers to the following research question (RQs): \begin{itemize}

+\item \textbf{RQ1}: What are the most popular methods to acquire Reddit data? (do they allow capturing graph networks\footnote{Here, graph networks are of special interests, because it can be observed that large number of methods of data extraction and analysis are focused on application of graph theory.})